 An “ok” will show that it command has been changed.

-Type $$ and hit Enter the will refresh and display the updated firmware setting as shown.
+Type $$ and hit Enter, this will refresh and display the updated firmware settings as shown.